- Visiting Us

 The Celebration Garden ~ OPEN ALL YEAR

-Not only does our Celebration Garden celebrate our time in business but it celebrates the beauty of gardening.
-Planting schemes have been carefully considered and cared for and our famous dahlias are planted amongst an array of delightful shrubs and perennials.
-The garden also celebrates patience and hard work, designed by Mrs Aylett and carefully tended to by our gardener, Chris, this labour of love has transformed into a garden to be proud of, that is inspirational and can be enjoyed by visitors of all ages.
+Not only does our Celebration Garden celebrate our time in business, it also celebrates the beauty of gardening.
+Planting schemes have been carefully considered and cared for, and our famous Dahlias are planted amongst an array of delightful shrubs and Perennials.
+The garden also celebrates patience and hard work.
+Designed by Mrs Aylett and carefully tended to by our gardener, Chris, this labour of love has transformed into a garden to be proud of, that is inspirational and can be enjoyed by visitors of all ages.

-The garden offers a place of tranquilly and beauty away from the hustle and bustle of the busy A414 road which it sits alongside, open all year round it is a joy to watch it change through the seasons but every year you can see it in its full glory when the Dahlias are also in flower during August and September.
+The garden offers a place of tranquility and beauty away from the hustle and bustle of the busy A414 road which it sits alongside.
+Open all year round, it is a joy to watch it change through the seasons but every year you can see it in its full glory when the Dahlias are also in flower during August and September.